Davey Boy Smith

 Davey wrestled with his son Harry as a tag team in Winnipeg, Manitoba in early May 2002 for the wrestling promotion RCW in early May 2002.
 Friday, May 17, the family spent much of the day together in Diana’s home in Calgary.
 He was going out of town for the weekend, and said would see them when he returned the following Monday.
 Sadly, Davey died early in the morning of May 18, 2002 in Fairmont, BC due to heart failure.

 His legacy lives on through Diana and their children Harry and Georgia.
 Georgia is the CEO of British Bulldog companies, and has established thriving social media pages dedicated to her father and his legacy.
-Harry wrestles proudly around the world as Davey Boy Smith Jr, and is a key player in keeping his father’s legacy alive through his exceptional wrestling skills, much like his father’s.
+Harry proudly wrestled around the world as Davey Boy Smith Jr, and is a key player in keeping his father’s legacy alive through his exceptional wrestling skills, much like his father’s.
+In the spring of 2021, Harry returned to the WWE after Davey's Hall of Fame induction in our hometown, Tampa Florida.